The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 Contact email address: support@arlo.co

-Complaints about our service can be made in the first instance to our support helpdesk at support@arlo.co, or calling +64 4 586 9460.
+Complaints about our service can be made in the first instance to our support helpdesk at support@arlo.co, or by calling +64 4 586 9460.

 Contact person responsible for these disclosure statements can be contacted via the following email address: support@arlo.co with a reference to our Cloud Computing Code of Practice Disclosure document.